Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [19:16]
+   - Start time: [20:35]
-   - End time: [21:14]
+   - End time: [22:30]
    - Duration:  about 2H
    - Progress: [dashbord]
-   - Additional notes: half of dashbord is done and need to be fully done
+   - Additional notes: The dashbord is done with responsive and layout is ready.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: my time is full this days and unfortunately i cant spent good and useful time.

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: next part of dashbord
+Based on the progress made today and the remaining tasks, the following steps should be taken: the other pages of dashbord..

 ## Conclusion
-some pages just need the layout and it will be done easyier. today is very exausting and i have been tired.
+some pages just need the layout and it will be done easyier. layout is ready and next pages will be easier to be done.!